codeforsanjose/codeforsanjose.github.io/README.md

 ## How to Contribute

-Join the discussion on our [Discord server](https://discord.gg/XMrqrCfprT).
+Join the discussion on our [Discord server](https://discord.gg/XMrqrCfprT). to get involved, ask questions, and collaborate with other contributors.

-# Original website readme below
+## Legacy Information

+The section below contains content from the original website README for reference.

 ========================